fomightez/sequencework/hhsuite3-utilities/README.md

 See [HH-suite3 dcoumentation](https://github.com/soedinglab/hh-suite/wiki) for more on generating results files on the command line.

-Alternatively, you can use the HHpred webserver to make these result files.
+Alternatively, you can use the HHpred webserver to make these result files using your favorite web browser.
 For example, go to [HHpred site here](https://toolkit.tuebingen.mpg.de/tools/hhpred) and paste in a protein sequence.
-Feel free to adjust the search options if you'd like before hitting the `Submit` button in the bottom right.
+Feel free to adjust the search options if you'd like before hitting the 'Submit' button in the bottom right.
+After the submitted job finishes, from the 'Results' tab, you can select 'Download HHR' to retrieve a HH-suite3 results file in `.hhr` format to your local machine.
+You can upload that to a running session launched from [here](https://github.com/fomightez/hhsuite3-binder) and edit some of the examples in the series of notebooks there to use the hhsuite3_results_to_df.py script on your data present in your downloaded `.hhr` file.

 Example calls to run the `hhsuite3_results_to_df.py` script from command line: